Miami RedHawks: Ice hockey

-The RedHawks on ice played in the Central Collegiate Hockey Association (CCHA) before its disbanding in 2013, and fielded one of the best teams in the league in recent years.
+The RedHawks on ice played in the Central Collegiate Hockey Association ("CCHA") before the original conference disbanded in 2013, and fielded one of the best teams in the league in its last years.
 In 2006, the RedHawks earned the first #1 national ranking in school history and were CCHA regular season champs.
 They made it to the championship game, but lost to Michigan State.
-Beginning in the 2013–2014 season, they will play in the National Collegiate Hockey Conference.
+The RedHawks have played in the National Collegiate Hockey Conference since that league began play in 2013–14.

 Instead of playing in the Mid-American Conference ("MAC"), the mid-major conference most Miami varsity sports play in, the RedHawks competed against the larger schools of the CCHA such as the Michigan Wolverines and the Michigan State Spartans, who normally compete in the Big Ten.

 In 2006 Miami University replaced the old Goggin Ice Arena from 1976 with the new $34.8-million state-of-the-art Goggin Ice Center, with a capacity of around 4,000.
 Both buildings are named for former University vice-president Lloyd Goggin.

 In 2008 the RedHawks set team records for winning percentage and wins with .797 and 33 respectively.
 That year the RedHawks captured their first #1 seed in school history and advanced to the quarterfinals in the NCAA tournament, losing to Boston College.
 The team was led that year by All-Americans Ryan Jones and Alec Martinez.

 The 2009 RedHawks became the first Miami team to reach the Frozen Four in the history of the program.
 The team made it to the championship game and carried a 3–1 lead into the final minute before giving up 2 goals 6 on 5 with the opposition net empty, and ultimately lost in overtime on an unlucky deflection, 4–3 to college hockey powerhouse Boston University.